 \section{I. Introduction}

 Complex networks have been studied over the past 20 years \cite{nw}.
 Network hubs have been particularly examined.
-In fact, hubs can be observed in real networks.
+Hubs can be observed in real networks.
 Researchers have considered hubs to play an important role in networks.
 Network analysis can be applied to multidisciplinary areas such as sociology, social psychology, ethnology, and economics.
 In statistical physics, statistical models of networks related to phase transitions are discussed.
-The study of these topics has extended the field and affects research on complex systems. \cite{galam,Cont,Egu,Stau,Curty,nuno}.
+The study of these topics has extended the field and affects research on complex systems \cite{galam,Cont,Egu,Stau,Curty,nuno}.
 In these areas, phase transition, which depends on the network, can be observed in several models.
-In particular, the percolation model of a network is well known owing to its phase transition \cite {nw}.
-The transition point depends on the network for the percolation model, which is discussed using the Molly and Reed network conditions \cite{nw}.
-The transition point decreased as hub size increased.
+In particular, the percolation model of a network is well known because of its phase transition \cite {nw}.
+The transition point depends on the network in the percolation model, which is discussed using the Molly and Reed network conditions \cite{nw}.
+The transition point decreases as the hub size increases.
 This implies that large hubs can affect the entire network.
 In this paper, we discuss how the network affects the information cascade model.
 In particular, we show the effects of hubs on the non-equilibrium phase transition.

 Humans estimate public perception by observing the actions of other individuals, following which they exercise a choice similar to that of others.
 This is called herding behavior.
 This phenomenon is referred to as social learning or imitation.
 As it is usually sensible to do what other people are doing, collective herding behavior is assumed to be the result of a rational choice according to public perception.
 This is the correct strategy in ordinary situations.
-However, this approach may lead to arbitrary or even erroneous decisions as a macro-phenomenon is known as information cascade \cite{Bikhchandani}.
+However, this approach may lead to arbitrary or even erroneous decisions because a macro-phenomenon is known as the information cascade \cite{Bikhchandani}.
 As the performance we consider whether the wrong information will be corrected or not in the process.